When s the 2018 Calgary Folk Music Festival?

 How Do I Apply To Be A Concessionaire?

 Apply to be a food vendor here.
 Applications for 2018 have closed.

 What Do You Mean By "Festival Chairs"?
 Can I Bring My Lawn Chair To Sit In?

 Festival chair is the designation we give to chairs with legs shorter than 8 inches.
 If you can roll a basketball under it, it's too high!
 We want all of our patrons to comfortably view the performances.
 We will be selling CFMF-approved chairs in the festival merchandise tent.
 They also make a great collector's item.

 What If I Can't Sit In A Low Lying Chair?

 If you are unable to sit in a low chair due to medical concerns, we do have a designated area to the side of the stage with standard sized chairs and viewing screens.
 Don't worry about bringing your own chair, they are provided for you.

-Sorry, but tickets are non-refundable.
-The festival runs rain or shine, and we really mean it!
+All festival tickets are non-refundable.
+The festival runs rain or shine and we really mean it!
 Treat your tickets like cash.
 However, if a show is cancelled or rescheduled, a full refund will be available by calling the box office at 403-233-0904.

 Other site activities include all the sights, sounds and smells of the festival, which is like an idyllic small town for a fabulous long weekend.
 Social activists, stuff kids love to do, a lantern parade, culinary delights, tree-shaded beer garden, an award-winning environmental program and artisan market.